Death Of A Salesman Characters

 Linda Loman: The Unsung Heroine

 Linda's patience and understanding are remarkable.
 She consistently attempts to reason with Willy, offering gentle guidance and practical advice.
-Her attempts to shield her sons from their father's instability demonstrate her protective nature and her commitment to preserving her family's stability.
 Despite the emotional toll Willy's actions take on her, Linda maintains her love and loyalty, even at the cost of her own happiness and well-being.
 Her quiet desperation and acceptance of her difficult circumstances underscore the devastating impact of Willy's self-deception.
+Her attempts to shield her sons from their father's instability demonstrate her protective nature and her commitment to preserving her family's stability.
 Linda's character represents resilience, sacrifice, and the often-unsung strength of women in the face of adversity.

 Biff Loman: The Son Who Challenges the Dream

 Biff Loman, Willy's elder son, is arguably the most complex character in the play.
 He is initially presented as a charismatic athlete, but his inability to live up to his father's expectations leads to a deep sense of disillusionment and frustration.
-Unlike his brother Happy, Biff eventually confronts the hollowness of his father's values and the destructive nature of his ambition.
-His confrontation with Willy in the hotel room is a pivotal moment in the play, where he finally rejects his father's flawed ideology and seeks his own path.
+Now, unlike his brother Happy, Biff eventually confronts the hollowness of his father's values and the destructive nature of his ambition.
+His confrontation with Willy in the hotel room is a central moment in the play, where he finally rejects his father's flawed ideology and seeks his own path.

 Happy Loman: The Son Who Embraces the Illusion